Mvzundert/learning-rust-by-the-book/README.md

 Diving into different kinds of tests

 ## Minigrep
-Basic version of the Grep command, inspired by RipGrep
+Basic version of the Grep command, inspired by RipGre